donald-f-ferguson/python-docker/README.md

 ## GCP

 The process for deploying on GCP is very similar.
 There are [online instructions](https://cloud.google.com/compute/docs/containers/deploying-containers#deploying_a_container_on_a_new_vm_instance) and many tutorials.

 There are several ways to run the container.
 To start, we are going to run on a VM

+I actually just followed the instructions to use Cloud Run and it worked fine.

 ## Some Helpful Commands